jbx-protocol/juice-docs-v1/protocol/specifications/contracts/or-controllers/jbcontroller/events/distributetoreservedtokensplit.md

 );
 ```

+* `fundingCycleConfiguration` is the funding cycle configuration during which the reserved tokens were distributed.
-* `fundingCycleId` is the ID of the funding cycle during which the reserved tokens were distributed.
+* `fundingCycleNumber` is the number of the funding cycle during which the reserved tokens were distributed.
 * `projectId` is the ID of the token's project.
 * `split` is the [`JBSplit`](../../../../data-structures/jbsplit.md) data structure that the split was made for.
 * `projectOwner` is the address that received any leftover tokens after splits were applied.